jakubfi/emcrk/README.md

 About EMCRK
 ==========================================================================

-EMCRK is a library for reading and manipulating various CROOK data structures.
+EMCRK is a library and tools for reading and manipulating various CROOK data structures.

+* libemcrk - library of CROOK-5 data structures and accompanying unpack/pack functions
+* r40 - R40 to/from ASCII translator
+* crkfind - look for CROOK-5 kernels in a file

 Requirements
 ==========================================================================